python/cpython/Doc/library/constants.rst

    :noindex:

-   Object that when printed, prints the message "Type help() for interactive help, or help(object) for help about object.", and when called, invokes the built-in :func:`help` function.
+   Object that when printed, prints the message "Type help() for interactive help, or help(object) for help about object.", and when called, acts as described :func:`elsewhere <help>`.

 .. data:: copyright
           credits